-History: Students complete the normal major sequence prescribed for the BA degree course and in their final year of study take subjects 65.244 and 65.245.
+History: Students complete the normal major sequence prescribed for the BA degree course and in their final year of study take 65.245 and one other subject to be determined.

 (2) Students with some prior knowledge:

 Language and Literature: Students complete the normal major sequence prescribed for the BA degree course and in their final year of study take two further subjects in language yet to be determined.